-And strangely, there’s a very real see-saw between what we think of as “performance” and “health” — i.e., the ability to perform amazing feats versus the ability to continue breathing.
-(Fun fact: Phidippides, the guy who ran the original marathon, died when he got to the city of Marathon.)
+And strangely, there’s a see-saw between what we think of as “performance” and “health” — i.e., the ability to perform amazing feats versus the ability to continue breathing.
+(Fun fact: Pheidippides, the courier whose runs between Greek city-states inspired the word “marathon,” died from exhaustion after delivering his most famous message.)
 The cognitive correlate to this idea would go something like the following: The amazing mental focus available through Ritalin or euphoria through MDMA are not (currently) sustainable in the long-term without disastrous health consequences.

 Despite all that, the pursuit of the best possible health/performance combo has always struck me as a worthwhile goal.
 And fun.
 So I’ve experimented a lot — which has resulted in dramatic lifestyle zigs and zags when new information (or misinformation) has changed my thinking.
 Some examples:

 - In 2002, I rode my bicycle across the US without training, because I heard it was possible.
 (It was.)

 - In 2005, I cut out all alcohol (never to return) from my diet.